COVID-19 and Civil Liberties

 3. Free, Fair, and Safe Elections

-Kentucky's primary elections have been rescheduled to June 23, 2020.
+Kentucky's primary elections have been rescheduled to June 23, 2020, and all voters will be allowed to request a mail-in ballot.

 - Do you have a past felony conviction?
 You may be eligible to vote!
 Find out if you are eligible here (click on the "Check Your Status" box).
 Learn more about restoration of voting rights here.

-- Ensure all county clerks and poll workers are fully supported and staffed
+- ensuring all county clerks and poll workers are fully supported and staffed

 4. Abortion Care is Essential Care